Technology Discovery

 To get started with technology discovery, follow these key steps:

-1. Import microservices and their SBOMs: set up an integration through the Technology Discovery REST API.
+1. Import microservices and their SBOMs: set up an integration through the GraphQL API.

 1. Microservice discovery: if you are integrating from your SCM we encourage you to follow the config-as-code approach.
-Else use the Technology Discovery REST API to create an integration to any other source system that holds microservice data.
+Else use GraphQL API to create an integration to any other source system that holds microservice data.

 2. Analyze the use of software components in your organizational context: use the Software Bill of Materials view.
 To learn more, see Software Bill of Materials.